 SVP, Global Marketing & Communications - Essence / 2018-2021

-In 2018 I joined Essence to lead global marketing and communications at what was then a recently acquired data science agency in the GroupM portfolio known for managing Google’s global digital advertising.
+In 2018 I joined the WPP-acquired global data science agency Essence to lead marketing and communications.
 Over the next 3 years we scaled revenue and industry awareness, pushed people to start thinking about the implications of applied AI, modernized the brand, and navigated the pandemic.

-In late 2020 I was promoted to lead GroupM’s overall global corporate communications and marketing initiatives.
-Since then, we’ve delivered a transformation program that streamlined business operations across more than 80 countries and a dozen brands, while modernizing capabilities and growing by around 20%.
-We’ve led the industry on media responsibility and sustainability while also helping clients navigate one of the most complex macroeconomic, cultural, and political periods in recent history.
+In late 2020 I was promoted to lead global corporate communications and marketing for WPP’s media group.
+Since then, we’ve delivered a transformation program that has streamlined business operations across more than 500 entities, launched the industry’s first Large Marketing Model, and helped our clients navigate one of the most complex macroeconomic, cultural, and political periods in modern history.

 AI Policy Labs